The American Constitution

 1. First Amendment: Protects the freedom of speech, religion, press, assembly, and the right to petition the government.

-2. Second Amendment: Guarantees the right of individuals to bear arms and States maintain a well-regulated militia.
+2. Second Amendment: Limits government from stripping the right of individuals to bear arms and States maintain a well-regulated militia.

 3. Third Amendment: Prohibits the government from quartering soldiers in private homes during peacetime without the owner’s consent.